Back Next

 What are the Components of a VNA?

-To produce a VNA with outstanding specifications, many individual elements need to be chosen wisely and optimized.
+To produce a vector network analyzer with outstanding specifications, many individual elements need to be chosen wisely and optimized.
 Below, we’ll look at some of the most critical components.

 Network Analyzer Block Diagram

 A typical Network analyzer block diagram is shown in Figure 2.
 The stimulus signal is routed to either Port 1 or Port 2 and passes through a directional bridge on each side.
 The bridges are capable of separating signals by direction of travel, so the two output ports of the bridges are a sample of the amount of signal leaving the port and the amount entering the port.
 A mixer on each port of each of the bridges reduces the high stimulus frequency to a much lower IF frequency, usually below 20 MHz.
 The constant frequency IF is digitized, and a low latency DSP filter is used to apply the IF Bandwidth (IFBW).
-Only a single conversion is done, not dual as in a spectrum analyzer.
+Only a single conversion is done, not two or more as in a Spectrum Analyzer (SA).

 The receivers in the VNA are also tracking receivers as in an SA, and you can use a VNA as a rudimentary SA by turning off the stimulus signal and observing the signal power measured by one of the receivers— A or B — which respond to signals entering VNA ports one or two respectively.

-What Are the Different Type of Vector Network Analyzers?
+What Are the Different Types of Vector Network Analyzers?

 Network Analyzers can be separated into two categories, based on their form factor.
 Traditional VNAs, which feature a built-in PC and USB VNAs, which are used with an external PC.
 Copper Mountain Technologies pioneered Metrology Grade USB VNAs to offer an alternative to the traditional instrumentation.
 Subsequently, USB VNAs have gradually been adopted by the RF industry and are now produced by various test equipment providers.